 Turbos come in different shapes and sizes, so a versatile turbo balancing machine is preferred rather than a shaft-specific one.
 A good choice is the EI-30 from Erbessd Instruments®.
 This general-purpose balancing machine offers a Soft Bearing Suspension system to reach a high quality grade.
 This machine comes with a DC motor with variable speed control and adjustable pulley’s position, among other great features.

 We are eager to hear your reviews and opinions of our products.
 To know more about different dynamical balancing machines and how to perform a proper balance, please contact our experts!

 ABOUT THE AUTHOR

-Esteban Rodríguez, is a Electro-Mechanical Engineer from the Universidad Autónoma de Yucatán.
-He is passionate about technologies and a hobbyist programmer, he is currently part of the Programming and Tech Support Team at Erbessd Instruments®
+Xavier Erbessd, is an Electronics Engineer from the Universidad Autónoma Metropolitana.
+He is passionate about extreme sports, he is currently part of the Sales-Training & Tech Support Team at Erbessd Instruments®

 ERBESSD INSTRUMENTS is a leading manufacturer of Vibration Analysis Equipment and Dynamic Balancing Machines with facilities in Mexico and the United States and representatives around the world.
 ERBESSD INSTRUMENTS – MASTERS OF MACHINE HEALTH